 A tentative programming schedule for SPEs Decorating & Assembly Division sessions, entitled, “Advanced Processes and Materials for Decoration and Assembly of Plastics”, is as follows:

 Surface Modification of Polymeric Surfaces using Reactive Gas Technology

 Prakash Iyer, Inhance Technologies LLC

 Traditional methods to activate surfaces include corona and plasma treatment, which have some drawbacks.
-This presentation describes a technology for modifying polymeric substrates that has proven effective for improving the performance of existing products and for facilitating activation of "difficult-to-modify" materials, such as PP and PE.
-The treatment involves using Inhance Technologies’ proprietary reactive gas atmosphere technology to create permanent high surface energy.
+This presentation describes a technology for modifying polymeric substrates which has proven effective for improving the performance of existing products and for facilitating activation of “difficult-to-modify” materials, such as PP and PE.
+The treatment involves using Inhance Technologies proprietary reactive gas atmosphere technology to create permanent high surface energy.
 The treatment can be carried out on three-dimensional and two-dimensional structures.
 The treatment gives tenacious adhesion and allows use of a broad array of continuous phase systems including epoxies, polyester, polyurethane, concrete, water-based coatings and others.
-The surface modification chemistry can be very rapid – often a few seconds – which enables processing to be done continuously and online.
+The surface modification chemistry can be very rapid – often a few seconds – which enables processing to be done continuously and on-line.

 The Effect of Openair® Atmospheric Plasma on the Adhesion of UV-Curable Coatings to Plastics